rats-studio/digital_impersonator/CONTRIBUTE.md

-# Contributing
-___
 If not explicitly discussed or arranged with the `code evangelist`, no one should directly edit this repository in any way.
 To make contributions, use the procedure described in `How to contribute`.

+___

+# Contributing:

 ## Keep in mind:
-___

 ### Commits:

+When adding files to the staging-area, make sure that the files you add are necessary.
+Try not to clutter up the repo with files produces by the OS -- i.e _.DS_store_ on mac -- or any config file produces by text-formatting tools or IDE's (VSCode and pycharm).
+Directories produced by the python-interpreter should also not be added to the repo, mainly  _\_\_pychache\_\__.
+Take a look at [.gitignore](https://git-scm.com/docs/gitignore)

-Commit often, and try to make informative commit-messages.
+Commit often, and try to use informative commit-messages.
 Don't try to describe the changes you have made in the code, but rather try and describe how the code changes the program.

 ### Code-Style:
 Adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) or [Googles Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
 Be sure to comment your code thoroughly.

 ## How to contribute:
-___

 1. Fork the repository to your own github-account.
 2. Clone your repository into a directory on your local machine